quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 * No IE11 support - Vue 3 does not support IE11 either.
 If IE11 support is mandatory for your project(s), then continue using Quasar UI v1.
 * In order to support Node 13+ (and for many other benefits) we have **upgraded Webpack from v4 to v5**.
 You may need to upgrade your webpack plugins accordingly.
 * Quasar Stylus variables are no longer available (only Sass/SCSS).
 This does NOT mean that you can't use Stylus anymore though.
 * Node v10 reached its End Of Life and so support for it has been dropped.
 Be sure to update Node (to at least v12.22.1) and npm/yarn on your system accordingly to the new constraints, which include fixes for latest know security issues.
-This Node version also include native ESM module support, which will help us futher modernize Quasar codebase under the hood during Quasar v2 lifecycle without breaking changes.
+This Node version also include native ESM module support, which will help us further modernize Quasar codebase under the hood during Quasar v2 lifecycle without breaking changes.
 :::

 Before you start with this journey of upgrading your project from v1 to v2, you should know a few additional things: